StigLidu/StigLidu.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm currently a senior-year undergraduate student at [IIIS](https://iiis.tsinghua.edu.cn/en/), [Tsinghua University](https://www.tsinghua.edu.cn/en/) (a.k.a.
-[Yao Class](https://iiis.tsinghua.edu.cn/en/yaoclass/), directed by [Andrew Chi-Chih Yao](https://iiis.tsinghua.edu.cn/yao/)), majoring in Computer Science and Technology.
+I'm currently a first-year Ph.D.
+Student at [LTI](https://www.lti.cs.cmu.edu/index.html), [Carnegie Mellon University](https://www.cmu.edu/).
+Prior to that, I completed my bachelor’s degree in Computer Science and Technology at [IIIS](https://iiis.tsinghua.edu.cn/), [Tsinghua University](https://www.tsinghua.edu.cn/en/) (a.k.a.
+[Yao Class](https://iiis.tsinghua.edu.cn/en/yaoclass/)).

 My research interests are centered on **LLM-Based Agents**, **Embodied AI and Robotics**, and **Reinforcement Learning**.
 I'm deeply intrigued by human cognitive development, which inspires my goal to develop a General Artificial Intelligence (AGI) agent.
 This agent would not only assimilate existing knowledge but also engage in self-directed, experiential learning.